Eronmmer/erons.codes/content/posts/2020-12--1---Getting-started-with-express.md

 npm i -D nodemon
 ```

+Nodemon watches your files and immediately restarts your server whenever it detects any changes in your application.
 In your `package.json` file, add the following to your scripts so you can use nodemon to start your app.
-Nodemon watches your files and im\mediately restarts your server whenever it detects any changes in your application.

 ```json
 "dev": "nodemon index"